Veterans' Disability Attorneys in Jacksonville

 To receive a free consultation from a Jacksonville veterans’ benefits attorney, please fill out our no-obligation case review form today.

-In many cases, the most challenging aspect of a veterans’ disability claim is proving that a veteran’s disability is connected to his or her military service.
+In many cases, the most challenging aspect of a veterans disability claim is proving that a veteran’s disability is connected to his or her military service.
 It is often the case that the disabling condition is not discovered until many years after the veteran’s military service has ended.
-To help prove that the medical condition is linked to military service, the veterans’ disability attorney may work with medical experts to establish a service connection between a veteran’s disability and their military service.
+To help prove that the medical condition is linked to military service, a veterans’ disability attorney may work with medical experts to establish a service connection between a veteran’s disability and their military service.

 Far too often, the VA initially denies claims because of administrative errors or the failure to supply sufficient medical evidence regarding the disabling medical condition.
 While claimants are provided the chance to appeal a denied claim, a report issued by the Government Accountability Office stated that it may take as long as 25 months for claim to be resolved through the VA appeals process.
 Your attorney can prepare your appeal in compliance with all VA rules and regulations, so that it moves as quickly as possible.

 The veterans’ benefits attorneys in our Jacksonville office can help you with all stages of an appeal, including:

 Review by the Local VA Office: Your attorney may file a Notice of Disagreement with the VA regional office if your claim has been denied by the Jacksonville VA office.
 The Notice of Disagreement must be submitted within one year of the date that your local VA office mailed its original decision denying your claim.